Some of the best supplements for hair growth also have the potential to trigger hair loss if they are used incorrectly.

 There’s conflicting evidence as to whether or not biotin supplements actually help with hair growth (4) but let’s put that aside for a second.

-The reality is that there are tons of people out there taking biotin for hair loss.
+The reality is that there are tons of people, including those with thyroid dysfunction, out there taking biotin for hair loss.

 So whether or not it works is less important than what happens when you take it.